starling021/toron/README.md

 # Thoron Framework execution

 ```
-To execute Thoron Framework you
+To run Thoron Framework you should
-should execute the following command.
+execute the following command.
 ```

 > thoron